AleeCiacciaa/AleeCiacciaa/README.md

 ## 👋 Hi, I'm Alessia!

 🏠 Rimini, Bologna (Italy). <br>
-🎓 Physics student at the University of Bologna. <br>
-🚀 Passionate about physics-medical applications, astrophysics and schoolteaching. <br>
+🎓 Physics graduate from the University of Bologna.   <br> 🔭 Astrophysics & Cosmology student at the University of Bologna  <br> 🚀 Passionate about physics-medical applications, astrophysics and schoolteaching. <br>

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/alessiaciaccia/) | [Email](02alessia02@gmail.com) <br>